angoca/db2-index/Home.md

 This is an index where you can search for a term and get the related resources about that.
 The index is sorted in alphabetical order, and for each entry there is a title, the name of the source, the type and the URL.

 This index does not contain any kind of content, it is just a references center.
+One reference could be cited several times.

 # B